 Goals & Tracking Progress

-At the beginning of every week, the children set goals, then everyday they work towards pursuing them.
+Each week, the children set goals and then work towards accomplishing them.
 This is also done daily by setting daily intentions.
 The tool we use to help them accomplish this is a Kanban board.
-The Kanban is a place where children (and parents) can list goals, track progress, and see accomplishments.
-At the end of the week, each child shares their accomplishments with their parents via a photo of the kanban, work samples that come home, or a personal blog.
+The Kanban is a place where children (and parents and teachers) can list goals, track progress, and see accomplishments.
+At the end of the week, each child shares their accomplishments with their parents via a photo of the kanban and work samples that come home.
+Work is also recorded in their notebooks, which becomes part of their homeschool portfolio at the end of the school year.
 They share what they are working on, what they have completed, and what they are excited to work on the following week.
 This time for reflection is very important in the learning process and helps steer their future goals and intentions.

 - 9:15 – 9:30 Arrival